New Iowa maps would shift congresswomen into new districts

 People are also reading…

 Fewer incumbent state lawmakers are paired in this plan, with 20 senators paired in the same district, compared with 24 in the first plan.
-In the House, 36 incumbents were drawn into the same districts, compared with 38 in the first plan.
+In the House, 38 incumbents were drawn into the same districts the same as in the first plan.

 The Iowa Legislature is scheduled to meet in special session next Thursday to consider the maps.